CLI

 terminal

-shelve run --env=preview -- pnpm dev
+shelve run --env preview -- pnpm dev

-shelve run build
+shelve run dev

 shelve run -- node scripts/migrate.ts --dry-run